CactusJuice9/Jett-Stream/README.md

 The Original Jett signal works in square waves.
 Because this tool gives you so much more control than what was intended you will have to set your Min/Max Device Range to clip some of the device range that doesnt do anything.
 Also if you are using MultiFunPlayer you can set a scale multiplier so that actions become less likely to fall into the range that the Jetts motors don't activate at.

-13. Connect the Jett and test the device via the ESP32 IP or at tcode.local ensuring V0 & V1 controls both motors.
+13. Connect the Jett and test the device via the ESP32 IP found in the firmware guide or at tcode.local ensuring V0 & V1 controls both motors.

 ---
 Then you're all done!
 I would highly recommend checking out [MultiFunPlayer by Yoooi0](https://github.com/Yoooi0/MultiFunPlayer) if you haven't before.
 It's a great tool for hooking into applications and streaming platforms with TCode controlled devices.